Dance Valley

 Client

-Dance Valley was the world's first daytime festival for electronic dance music in 1995.
-It has since become an industry icon with 50.000 visitors per edition.
+Dance Valley is the world's first daytime festival for electronic dance music since 1995.
+It has since become an industry icon with up to 70.000 visitors per edition.
 Website: dancevalley.com

 Briefing